MicrosoftLearning/mslearn-fabric/Instructions/Labs/17-enforce-model-security.md

 4. Switch to the Power BI service (web browser).

-5. Go to the security settings for the **Sales Analysis - Enforce model security** dataset.
+5. Go to the security settings for the **Sales Analysis - Enforce model security** semantic model.

 6. Map the **Salespeople** security group the **Salespeople** role.